codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 availabilityZones: ["us-west-2a", "us-west-2b", "us-west-2c"]
 ```

-Execute:
+1. Execute:

 ```shell
 eksctl create cluster -f my-eks-cluster.yaml
 ```

-The config above will leverage [Amazon Linux 2](https://aws.amazon.com/amazon-linux-2/) as the default operating system for the nodes in the nodegroup.
-To leverage [Bottlerocket-based nodes](https://aws.amazon.com/bottlerocket/), specify the AMI Family using `amiFamily: Bottlerocket` and add the following additional IAM Policies: `arn:aws:iam::aws:policy/AmazonEC2ContainerRegistryReadOnly` and `arn:aws:iam::aws:policy/AmazonSSMManagedInstanceCore`.
+The configuration leverages [Amazon Linux 2](https://aws.amazon.com/amazon-linux-2/){:target="\_blank"} as the default operating system for the nodes in the node group.

+**Bottlerocket-based nodes**
->Bottlerocket is an open source Linux based Operating System specifically built to run containers.
+Bottlerocket is an open source Linux based Operating System specifically built to run containers.
 It focuses on security, simplicity and easy updates via transactions.
-Find more information in the [official repository](https://github.com/bottlerocket-os/bottlerocket).
+Find more information in the [official repository](https://github.com/bottlerocket-os/bottlerocket.

+To leverage [Bottlerocket-based nodes](https://aws.amazon.com/bottlerocket/){:target="\_blank"}:
+* Specify the AMI Family using `amiFamily: Bottlerocket`
+* Add these additional IAM Policies:
+  *  `arn:aws:iam::aws:policy/AmazonEC2ContainerRegistryReadOnly`
+  *   `arn:aws:iam::aws:policy/AmazonSSMManagedInstanceCore`

-#### Step 2 - Autoscaler
+#### Step 2: Install autoscaler on EKS cluster

-Once the cluster is up and running we need to install the [cluster autoscaler](https://docs.aws.amazon.com/eks/latest/userguide/cluster-autoscaler.html):
+Once the cluster is up and running, install the [cluster autoscaler](https://docs.aws.amazon.com/eks/latest/userguide/cluster-autoscaler.html){:target="\_blank"}:

-We used iam AddonPolicies `"autoScaler: true"` in the cluster.yaml file so there is no need to create a separate IAM policy or add Auto Scaling group tags, everything is done automatically.
+Because we used IAM AddonPolicies `"autoScaler: true"` in the `cluster.yaml` file, everything is done automatically, and there is no need to create a separate IAM policy or add Auto Scaling group tags.

-Deploy the Cluster Autoscaler:
+1. Deploy the cluster autoscaler:

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/autoscaler/master/cluster-autoscaler/cloudprovider/aws/examples/cluster-autoscaler-autodiscover.yaml
 ```

-Add the `cluster-autoscaler.kubernetes.io/safe-to-evict` annotation
+1. Add the `cluster-autoscaler.kubernetes.io/safe-to-evict` annotation:

 ```shell
 kubectl -n kube-system annotate deployment.apps/cluster-autoscaler cluster-autoscaler.kubernetes.io/safe-to-evict="false"
 ```

-Edit the cluster-autoscaler container command to replace `<YOUR CLUSTER NAME>` with *my-eks*(name of the cluster from cluster.yaml file), and add the following options:
-    `--balance-similar-node-groups` and    `--skip-nodes-with-system-pods=false`
+1. Edit the `cluster-autoscaler` container command:

 ```shell
 kubectl -n kube-system edit deployment.apps/cluster-autoscaler
 ```
+1. Do the following as in the example below:
+  * Replace `<YOUR CLUSTER NAME>` with the name of the cluster `cluster.yaml`
+  * Add the following options:
+    `--balance-similar-node-groups`
+    `--skip-nodes-with-system-pods=false`

 ```yaml
 spec: